llvm/llvm-foundation-www/content/docs/infrastructure-wg.md

 ## Working group members

+The focus of IWG members will be on identifying, designing and agreeing on infrastructure improvements.
+The implementation of the changes and the operations of our infrastructure can be offloaded to community members or contractors.
+This way we keep the workload for the working group low.

+Working group members should have the oppurtunity to dedicate 4-8 hours per week on a regular basis in the initial phase, as we expect to have a significant pile of decisions to take.
+It should be less than 4 hours once the roadmap has become more stable.

 We would like to have broad and diverse community representation within the working group as we are convinced such groups deliver the best results.
 Please